A well-lit living room with tasteful grey furniture and green plants.

 Pros Of An FHA Simple Refinance

-• Opportunity to finance closing costs: By lumping your closing costs into the overall loan amount, the upfront costs of refinancing are lower.
+• The opportunity to finance closing costs: By lumping your closing costs into the overall loan amount, the upfront costs of refinancing are lower.

-• Opportunity to adjust your interest rate: This could mean obtaining a lower rate or switching from an ARM to a fixed-rate loan.
+• The opportunity to adjust your interest rate: This could mean obtaining a lower rate or switching from an ARM to a fixed-rate loan.

-• Opportunity to remove the co-borrower from the mortgage: If you purchased your home with another person who no longer needs to be on the loan, refinancing can offer you a chance to remove the co-borrower.
+• The opportunity to remove the co-borrower from the mortgage: If you purchased your home with another person who no longer needs to be on the loan, refinancing can offer a chance to remove the co-borrower.

 Cons Of An FHA Simple Refinance

-• Borrowers can’t take money out: The FHA Simple Refinance option does not come with a cash-out feature, so if you’re looking to tap into home equity, this isn’t the best option.
+• Borrowers can’t take money out.
+The FHA Simple Refinance option doesn’t come with a cash-out feature, so this isn’t the best option if you’re looking to tap into home equity.

-• Borrowers will have to get a home appraisal: To determine your home’s value, an appraisal will be required.
+• Borrowers will have to get a home appraisal.
+You’ll be required to get an appraisal for the purpose of determining your home’s value.
 This can take time and money and extend the refinancing process.

 2. FHA Streamline Refinance

-Much like the Simple Refinance option, the FHA Streamline Refinance is available to homeowners with existing FHA loans who are looking to lower their interest rate and monthly payment.
+Much like the Simple Refinance option, the FHA Streamline Refinance is available to homeowners who have an existing FHA loan and are looking to lower their interest rate and monthly payments.

-But unlike the Simple Refinance option, the Streamline Refinance may not require an appraisal or an in-depth credit report, allowing the process to move more quickly.
+In contrast to the Simple Refinance, the Streamline Refinance may not require an appraisal or an in-depth credit report.
+As a result, the process should move more quickly.

 Refinance Requirements

-To qualify for an FHA Streamline Refinance, you’ll need to have an existing FHA loan with no outstanding monthly mortgage payments.
+To qualify for an FHA Streamline Refinance, you’ll need an existing FHA loan with no outstanding monthly mortgage payments.
 You must not be within 210 days of the closing date of your original home loan.
-Specifically, you’ll have to meet these conditions for your mortgage payments:
+Additionally, you’ll have to meet these conditions for your mortgage payments:

 • No payments more than 30 days late in the last 6 months